A Bayesian - Deep Learning model for estimating Covid-19 evolution in Spain: Covid-19 modelling

 \subsection{Bayesian predictive analysis}

 Results on Figure \ref{fig.lstmpred} and the above LSTM model do not convey a proper evaluation of the uncertainty around the estimation of one day ahead evolution.
-For this purpose we calculate the posterior predictive distribution of $Y_{tsj}$ when observed and the prior predictive distribution for unobserved counts.
-The key is to use the above AI expert which elicits the prior mean with $\widehat{y}_{tsj}$ as described in \eqref{eqprior}.
-Such an expert can be trusted based on the pros and cons described in Section \ref{secinterpolation}.
-We trust this expert as one observation ($b=1$) implying that the predictive mean is the simple mean between observed and predicted, while the Poisson variance equal the mean inflated by 3/2 under \eqref{eqpredpost} and by 2 in \eqref{eqpriorpred}.
-Given the likelihood \eqref{eqlik} and prior \eqref{eqprior} we calculated for all $t,s,j$ the posterior predictive distribution \eqref{eqpredpost} for observed counts and the prior predictive distributions \eqref{eqpriorpred} for unobserved ones.
-As we are also interested in other evolution features as: territorial aggregations, cumulative counts and $R$ here defined in a crude way as the ratio for cases $Y_{(t-1)(j=1)}/Y_{ts(j=1)}$; we simulated 1000 (independent) samples from \eqref{eqpredpost} and \eqref{eqpriorpred}.
+For this purpose, we calculate the posterior predictive distribution of $Y_{ts}$ according to \eqref{eqpredpost} and \eqref{eqpriorpred}.
+The key is to use the above AI expert which elicits priors on Poisson intensity according to \eqref{eqprior}.
+Such an expert can be trusted based on the pros and cons described in Section \ref{secinterpolation} and also we have a reliability measure of the expert for $d$ days ahead prediction.
+In particular, for already observed days, we consider $d=1$ as the most reliable elicitation and $d>2$ for the rest of unobserved days.

-The most important result is the prediction along with its uncertainty, which is the estimation of \eqref{eqpp}.
-This is the base result of all modeling process and in Figure \ref{fig.bayespred} we report observed and predicted counts along with 95\% equal tail credible intervals.
+The result is the prediction along with its uncertainty, which is the estimation of \eqref{eqpp}.
+This is the base result of all modelling process and in Figure \ref{fig.bayespred} we report the observed and predicted counts along with 99\% equal tail credible intervals (CI).

-From Figure \ref{fig.bayespred} we can see that there is an excess of over confidentiality on the model, especially for the initial evolution, which can be explained with the fact that at the beginning of the Covid-19 spread there was not enough data to understand its evolution.
-This is also reflected, although with less emphasis, on the cumulative number of counts showed in Figure \ref{fig.bayespred-cum} in the Appendix.
+From Figure \ref{fig.bayespred} we can see that accounting for the uncertainty, the observed values are compatible with 99\% CI and.
+This uncertainty increases for unobserved days.

-Considering the predictions for all regions is possible to obtain that for all Spain in terms of daily increments (Figure \ref{fig.bayespred-spain}) and of cumulative counts (Figure \ref{fig.bayespred-spain-cum} in Appendix).
+From regional predictions is possible to obtain that for Spain by averaging over regional predictions and waiting according to their population.
+This is shown in Figure \ref{fig.bayespred-spain}.

-From Figure \ref{fig.bayespred-spain} we can appreciate that it is expected a mild trend toward a decrease in the number of cases and deaths, but the speed of such a decrease is not comparable as that just after the peak.
-That is, the "famous" curve is now definitely a plateau.
+From Figure \ref{fig.bayespred-spain} we can appreciate a general decrease of the incidence which is expected to be hardly below 100 cases per 100 thousand residents for the next week.

-Once \eqref{eqpp} has been estimated, we can also predict the $R$ at the regional level (see Figure \ref{fig.predR} in appendix) as well as for all Spain.
-The latter is reported in the following Figure \ref{fig.R-spain} and indicates that it is expected in the future to be around 1.
+To further validate the model, the LSTM expert was trained up to the last observed 7 days, such that last 7 days have been predicted using only \eqref{eqpriorpred}.